 If you can get your motorcycle through the doors of your home and you have the room, why not!

-Of course, your going to want to put a tarp, pan or something underneath your bike in case it leaks.
+Of course, you’re going to want to put a tarp, pan or something underneath your bike in case it leaks.

 The downside is that you may be smelling fumes from exhaust or fuel even when the bike is off (I can’t imagine starting the bike in your house!) and the other smells that go along with having a motorcycle.